-In a podcast released today, Martha Carr, author of The List, talks about becoming an internationally syndicated columnist.
-Her column, Martha’s Big Adventure, which is syndicated by Cagle Cartoons, has an international audience of 4 million people.
+In a podcast Martha Carr, author of The List, talks about becoming an internationally syndicated columnist.
+Her column, Martha’s Big Adventure, which is syndicated by Cagle Cartoons, had an international audience of 4 million people.

 Accountability – She has a weekly deadline with a fixed word count where here grammar, spelling, facts, and content must be checked and rechecked.